IBT-FMI/NeuroGentooProject/doc/BLAS_Lapack.md

 Limitations of the approach do exist:

-- Packages are not guaranteed to use the same BLAS or Lapack implementation that they were linked against at runtime, since we do not enforce a consistent implementation in all dependencies.
+- Packages are not guaranteed to use the same BLAS or Lapack implementation that they were linked against at run time, since we do not enforce a consistent implementation in all dependencies.
   Consider the figure below.
 The package P1 is dynamically linked against both BLAS B1 and B2.
   When we start the binary of P1, B1 will overwrite B2 or vice versa.